 Differences Between China and the West

-Despite government restrictions on the internet, foreign media like movies, music, news and sports coverage are becoming increasingly available in China as an inevitable consequence of economic development.
-Access to these things can be very formative of Chinese impressions of the West and what is fashionable and acceptable.
+Despite government restrictions on the Internet, foreign media like movies, music, news, and sports coverage are becoming increasingly available in China as an inevitable consequence of economic development.
+While access to foreign media means that China is becoming more Westernized (or globalized), there are still big differences in culture.